truemail-rb/truemail-rspec/README.md

 ## Features

 - Ability to create `Truemail::Configuration` instance with random or with predefined params
+- Ability to create `Truemail::Auditor` instance with random or with predefined params
 - Ability to create `Truemail::Validator` instance with random or with predefined params

 ## Installation